red/web-red/content/en/about/_index.md

     content: |-
       Do you feel that there's something wrong with the world?
 You don't know what it is, but it's there, like a splinter in your mind...OK, you do know what it is; it's complexity.
-If you agree, if you dare to follow the tradition of the Rebol Forces, we can show you that there is no spoon.
+If you agree, if you dare to lead others into the future, we can show you that there is no spoon.
 Join us, and fight sofware complexity.
     image: "/images/one-of-us.jpg"
     image_position: "right"
     button_text: "Start Reducing"